 Convertible notes are loans that will convert into equity "triggered" by an event, e.g. another funding round.
-If no such event occurs, the debt is repaid at the maturity date set in the agreement, unless the terms of the note allow for equity conversion at a discounted price at its maturity.
-In case the convertible notes accumulate interest, the interest is also converted into equity.
+If no such event occurs, the debt is repaid at the maturity date set in the agreement unless the terms of the note allow for equity conversion at a discounted price at its maturity.
+If the convertible notes accumulate interest, the interest is also converted into equity.

 Convertible notes operate on terms that are advantageous for both the investor and the startup: